North Dakota Residency Eligibility, Required Licenses and Fees

 - You must be stationed outside of North Dakota.

-- Fill out and send in a deer application with the following items: A check or money order for $30, a copy of your orders showing where you are stationed, a copy of your current driver's license or pay stub showing the state where you pay taxes.
+- Fill out and send in a deer application with the following items: A check or money order for $30, a copy of your orders showing where you are stationed, and a copy of a valid North Dakota driver's license or North Dakota nondriver photo ID.
 Contact our licensing section at (701) 328-6335 for more information.

 - Nonresident youth hunting licenses.
-A nonresident under age 16 need only purchase a North Dakota resident fishing, hunting and furbearer certificate and a North Dakota resident general game and habitat license to hunt small game and waterfowl except swans and wild turkeys; provided, that the nonresident's state, or province or territory of Canada, of residence provides a reciprocal licensing agreement for North Dakota residents who are also under age 16.
-(Currently states of Alabama, Arkansas, Colorado, Connecticut, Idaho, Kentucky, Michigan, Minnesota, Missouri, Mississippi, Nebraska, New Jersey, New York, Ohio, South Carolina, Tennessee, Texas, Washington and Wisconsin qualify.)
+A nonresident under age 16 need only purchase a North Dakota resident fishing, hunting and furbearer certificate and a North Dakota resident general game and habitat license to hunt small game and waterfowl except swans and wild turkeys.
 To be eligible, a nonresident youth may not have turned sixteen before September 1 of the year for which the license is issued and must possess a certificate of completion for a certified hunter education course.
-The nonresident youth may only hunt under the supervision of an adult family member or legal guardian who is licensed to hunt small game or waterfowl in this state and is subject to the same regulations as the adult family member or legal guardian.
+The nonresident youth may only hunt under the supervision of an adult family member or legal guardian.

 - Nonresident full-time state or tribal college students living in North Dakota and attending a North Dakota institution of higher learning under the jurisdiction of the Board of Higher Education, a private institution, or a tribal college may qualify to purchase nonlottery resident licenses.
 Contact the Department for details.